The Small Firm for Big Cases

 Errors happen every day in the medical profession, but not all mistakes constitute medical malpractice.
 To successfully claim medical malpractice, you must be able to prove that the care provided by a doctor or other healthcare professional fell below an acceptable professional standard and that this error caused the injury.

-When we visit a doctor, there is no guarantee that they will be able to cure our ailment or that their treatment will have positive results.
+When we visit a doctor, there is no guarantee that they will be able to cure our injury or disease or that their treatment will have positive results.
 A doctor who is not a specialist is only required to have the skill and knowledge that other doctors with the same skill and knowledge possess.
 A doctor’s treatment of a patient is assessed against what another doctor with the same skill and knowledge would have done in the same circumstances.

 Determining what constitutes the applicable medical standard of care is complicated and requires consultation with top medical experts and a thorough review of the relevant medical literature.
 The fact that a patient suffers a bad outcome following medical treatment does not necessarily mean that the medical professional acted below the standard of care.
 Complications may arise even when there is no negligence by the doctor.